WeSpeR: Computing non-linear shrinkage formulas for the weighted sample covariance: Appendix - Additional experiments, implementation details

+\begin{rmk} When only one root is necessary at a time, as it is in \textit{WeSpeR}, we recommend finding the roots of $m_{LD}$ directly without computing the polynomials, as it seems to be numerically more stable, as the coefficients of the polynomials can quickly overflow. \end{rmk}

-\subsubsection{Additional experiments}
+\subsection{Additional experiments}

 We explore the behavior of the algorithm with a different concentration ratio $c=0.5$ to see the effect of fewer samples on the estimation.
 Results are shown in Figure \ref{fig:wesper1}.
 Fewer samples compared to the dimension makes it hard to estimate accurately $H$.
-We clearly see that the estimated $H$ is more spread around the true diracs than it were with $c=0.1$ in the experiment shown in the main corpus.
+We clearly see that the estimated $H$ is more spread around the true Dirac than it were with $c=0.1$ in the experiment shown in the main corpus.

 We also experiment the effect of heavy tails in the estimation.
-In \cite{Oriol2024b}, it is remarked that even if the convergence of $F_n$ to $F$ is almost sure as long as we have bounded $2^{nd}$ moments, this convergence is slower as the tail is heavier.
+We remark that even if the convergence of $F_n$ to $F$ is almost sure as long as we have bounded $2^{nd}$ moments, this convergence is slower as the tail is heavier.

 In this experiment, we fix the dimension $n = 400$, $c=0.1$, and we study the impact of $\nu > 2$ when the underlying noise $Z_{ij}$ follows a Student distribution $t_\nu(0,1)$.
 In this scenario, nothing particular happens while $\nu \geq 4$ roughly, $F_n$ is consistent, and the estimation remains barely affected.
-However, for very low $\nu$, around $2 < \nu < 4$, the sample spectrum $F_n$ tends to have some very high eigenvalues outside of the asymptotic support $S_F$.
+However, for very low $\nu$, around $2 < \nu < 4$, the sample spectrum $F_n$ tends to have some very high eigenvalues outside the asymptotic support $S_F$.
 Everything else fixed, decreasing $\nu$ increases the amount of outlier eigenvalues in $F_n$.
-Of course their frequency vanishes while $n \rightarrow +\infty$ but they exist in moderate dimension.
+Of course their frequency vanishes while $n \rightarrow +\infty$, but they exist in moderate dimension.

 In order to study the impact of these outliers in the estimation of $H$, we consider an extreme setting $\nu = 3$ where we consistently draw high outliers when sampling $F_n$.
 This experiment brings the algorithm far from the theoretical requirements H1-H5 that assume $\nu > 12$.